-Most of the players are regulars.
-Many of the same players can be found at different venues.
-We might invite our poker-loving friends to come join us at the games.
-Over time, we get to know each other, learn about jobs, families, other interests… all the stuff that leads to friendships.
-Various sub-groups go on poker road trips together.
-Like Ralph and Sam, before the game starts, we exchange pleasant chitchat.
+Many of the players are regulars; some are close friends.
+The same players reappear at different venues.
+We might invite poker-loving friends to join us at the games.
+We get to know each other, learn about jobs, families, other interests.
+Small groups go on road trips together, often sharing rooms.
+Like Ralph and Sam, we exchange pleasant chitchat at the time clock.

-I was reminded of Ralph E. Wolf and Sam Sheepdog a few nights ago when another regular player (I’ll call him “Rob”) was getting ready to leave the game.
-“Rob” had already racked up his chips and was getting ready to cash out.
-But he punched in to the poker time clock for one more hand.
-“Rob” (attacking, like Ralph) raised, I (defending, like “Sam”) called.
-The flop came out… full house on the flop for me.
-I laid the trap.
-Rob never saw it, and it cost him over 150 Big Blinds.
-That’s how the game is played…
+I was reminded of Ralph and Sam at a private game recently when a regular player (for purposes of this blog, I’ll call him “Rob”) was getting ready to leave.
+Rob had racked up his chips and was about to punch the time clock (cash out).
+One more hand.
+Rob attacked, like Ralph, with a raise.
+I defended, like Sam.
+The flop came out full house for me.
+Rob didn’t see the trap I laid, and it cost him dearly.
+That’s how we play the game.

-Yet I both like and respect “Rob.”
-Sometimes he wins and sometimes he loses, but he never seems to take the losses personally, never directs any anger at his villains.
-Before he left the building, I met him at the door to acknowledge the brutality of that last hand, and to wish him a very sincere Merry Christmas.
+I both like and respect Rob.
+Sometimes he wins and sometimes he loses, but he never takes the losses personally, never directs any anger at the other wolves or sheepdogs.
+Before Rob left, I met him at the door to acknowledge the brutality of that last hand and wish him happy holidays.
 He’ll bounce back.
 He always does.